Built as 2-storey semi-detached houses with minor variations and having a Medium pitch hipped roof covered with plain tiles.

 The External walls are clad in horizontal cedar boarding up to the level of the lowest first floor window sill (depending upon design) after which the boards are laid vertically and trimmed with cover strips.

 Design variations include upper or lower storey shallow square bays or no bay at all.
-Some properties have a total of four windows to front elevation whilst others have an additional, tall and narrow 5th central window.
+Some properties have a total of four windows to the front elevation, whilst others have an additional, tall and narrow 5th central window.

-All properties have a shallow flat canopy over front door.
+All properties have a shallow, flat canopy over the front door.

 As of 2017 the Dundee local authority owned the following Solid Cedar properties: